nsh87/ehrcorral/docs/overview.rst

     * **character transposition**: 55414 :math:`{\Rightarrow}` 55441
     * **gender misclassification**: M :math:`{\Rightarrow}` F

-To deal with the first four errors, EHRCorral uses the damerau-levenshtein edit distance measurement on most of its data fields [#matching_records_nmpi]_.
+To deal with the first four errors, EHRcorral converts all characters to lowercase and uses the damerau-levenshtein edit distance measurement on most of its data fields [#matching_records_nmpi]_.
 Thus, if any of those errors occur, the similarity between the two fields compared is still high.
-To avoid the issue of gender misclassification as best as possible, EHRCorral focuses on sex in comparisons.
+To avoid the issue of gender misclassification as best as possible, EHRcorral focuses on sex in comparisons.
 Further work may be done in this area to handle better gender misclassification in the future.
 Birth date and zip code are converted to character fields to handle all of the character errors above and better understand the similarity of the fields between records.

 The name fields have the potential for a different type of transposition error than other fields.
 One may enter a forename as a mid-forename or vice versa.
 This can happen with current and birth surname as well.
-To account for this, EHRCorral checks both forename or surname fields in the second record when comparing it with the respective field from the first.
+To account for this, EHRcorral checks both forename or surname fields in the second record when comparing it with the respective field from the first.
 Also, this has the benefit of handling the case where a surname is changed, e.g. in marriage, much better.

+The address field requires a lot cleaning before a distance measurement can be applied to it.
+First, both address fields are combined and made lowercase.
+Then, all abbreviations for address suffixes (e.g. avenue) and designators (e .g. apartment) are found and standardized based on the abbreviations that the United States Postal Service uses [#usps]_.
+After this, the first 12 characters of the address are compared as mentioned above to account for the different types of character entry errors.

 Weighting
 ^^^^^^^^^